-Bequests receivable are from four estates at June 30, 2016.
-Approximately 84% of the bequests receivable are from three estates at June 30, 2015.
+Bequests receivable are from four estates at June 30, 2017 and 2016.
 All bequests receivable are expected to be received within one year.

-Additionally, one donor comprised of 26% and 36% of total contributions for the years ended June 30, 2016 and 2015, respectively.
+Additionally, one donor comprised of 16% and 26% of total contributions for the years ended June 30, 2017 and 2016, respectively.

-3. Receivables - Contributions, continued
+3. Contributions Receivables, continued

-The pledge receivable and foundation grant receivable balances at June 30, 2016, will be collected as follows:
+The pledge receivable and foundation grant receivable balances at June 30, 2017, are expected to be collected as follows: